Zhang Yuning (footballer, born 1997)

-Zhang Yuning (张玉宁 (Zhāng Yùníng); born 5 January 1997) is a Chinese professional footballer who plays as a forward for Chinese Super League club Beijing Guoan and the captain of the China national team.
+Zhang Yuning (张玉宁 (Zhāng Yùníng); born 5 January 1997) is a Chinese professional footballer who plays as a forward for Chinese Super League club Beijing Guoan and captains the China national team.

 Club career

 Hangzhou Greentown

 Zhang started his football career when he joined Hangzhou Greentown's youth academy in 2008.
 Due to several good performances for the academy, he was called up to the Chinese national under-17 team for the 2012 AFC U-16 Championship and scored two goals in three matches during the tournament.
 During the 2015 season, he was promoted to the club's first team, making his debut and scoring his first goal for the club on 13 May 2015 in a 1–1 draw against Wuhan Hongxing in the 2015 Chinese FA Cup.

 Vitesse

 In July 2015, Zhang transferred to Eredivisie side Vitesse, signing a two-year contract.
 He made his debut for the club on 13 February 2016 in a 3–0 win against SC Heerenveen, coming on as a substitute for Valeri Qazaishvili in the 86th minute.
 On 6 March 2016, he scored his first goal for the club in a 2–1 win against Roda JC.
 He scored his second goal of the season on 8 May 2016 in a 2–2 draw against Twente.
 Zhang was given the number 9 shirt for the 2016-17 season; however, he mainly played as a back-up to Ricky van Wolfswinkel throughout the season.
 On 26 October 2016, he scored the opening goal in a 4-1 win against RKC Waalwijkin the second round of the 2016-17 KNVB Cup.
 He scored his only league goal of the season on 3 December 2016 in a 3–1 home win against PEC Zwolle.
 On 31 March 2017, Zhang extended his contract with the club until 30 June 2018.
 He was an unused substitute as Vitesse won 2–0 against AZ Alkmaar in the 2017 KNVB Cup Final on 30 April 2017.